kiarsy/Data-Structure-and-Algorithm-book/README.md

 The algorithm never reverses the earlier decision even if the choice is wrong.
 It works in a top-down approach.

 ### Dynamic Programming
 Dynamic Programming is mainly an optimization over plain recursion.
 Wherever we see a recursive solution that has repeated calls for same inputs, we can optimize it using Dynamic Programming.
-The idea is to simply store the results of subproblems, so that we do not have to re-compute them when needed later.
+The idea is to simply store the results of subproblem, so that we do not have to re-compute them when needed later.
 This simple optimization reduces time complexities from exponential to polynomial.

 ## Sort
+In this section, there are some of sorting algorithms with their `complexity` and `explanation`.

-Also there are some other sorting metion below that worse to know.
+Also there are some other sorting mention below that worse to know.
 > Heap sort,
 > Counting sort,
 > Radix sort,